tobami/littlechef/README.md

 ## Overview

-You may think of this like a pocket Chef.
-No need to worry about installation, repository syncing, nor Chef Server authentication.
-You also won't have to remotely edit cookbooks, or commit little changes just to test things.
-Installing LittleChef to your work computer is all you need to get you started.
+You may think of this like a pocket Chef that doesn't need a Chef Server.
+Just your local kitchen with all your cookbooks, roles data bags and nodes, which will get rsynced to a node each time you start a Chef Solo configuration run with the bundled 'fix' command.

 It also adds features to Chef Solo that are currently only available for Chef Server users: data bag search, and node search.